Model Metadata

 outputs:

-- name: string # Output tensor name
+- name: string # Logical output name

-shape: [int] # Tensor shape
+shape: [int] # Reconstructed logical shape (what fallback dequant+merge produces)

-dshape: # Named dimensions as ordered array (see dshape section)
+dshape: # Named dimensions (see dshape section)

 - batch: int